oykusahin/interview/README.md

 3. **Fine-tuning**: The distribution of the Wood Pallet class differs significantly from the original dataset, therefore, fine-tuning was essential.

 ## 3. Performance Test:
-The performance of the fine-tuned model and pre-trained model are as follows:
+The performance of the pre-trained and fine-tuned model are as follows:
 | model    | Precision | Recall | mAP |
 | -------- |:---------:| :------:| :------:|
 | pre-trained| right fo| right fo| right fo|
 | fine-tuned | right ba| right fo| right fo|

 ## 4. Improving FPS:
-FPS is very important when it comes to the real-time scenarios.
+FPS is very important when it comes to the real-life scenarios.
 One of the most popular way to improve FPS of a .pt model is to convert the model to .onnx and use onnxruntime for inferencing.
-Here the fps results for M2 CPU, V100GPU and finally onnxruntime.
+Here, the fps results for M2 CPU, V100GPU and finally onnxruntime.

 ### M2 CPU
 | model  | fps |